gristlabs/grist-desktop/README.md

 - flatpak
 - flatpak-builder

-Then run:
+- librsvg2-bin (For icon generation)

+You can then prepare for the Flatpak build using:
 ```
-./scripts/flatpak-build.sh
+./scripts/prepare-flatpak.sh
 ```

-This will ensure the needed runtimes are installed, build the app, and create a Flatpak in the `dist/` directory.
+This will generate the icons and ensure all flatpak runtimes are installed.
+The flatpak can then be built using the normal build process above.

 ## Note for Windows users on importing documents